ALWAYS BACKUP YOUR DATABASE, CODE, AND FILES BEFORE ATTEMPTING AN UPDATE!

 New versions of farmOS will be released on a regular basis, and it's important to stay up-to-date so that you can receive new features, bug fixes, and security patches when they become available.

-Therefore, it is recommended that you either download the officially packaged releases of farmOS from https://drupal.org/project/farm, build it yourself with Drush, or run farmOS on Docker.
+It is recommended that you either download the officially packaged releases of farmOS from https://drupal.org/project/farm or run farmOS on Docker.
 This will ensure that the necessary patches are applied, and that the farmOS distribution updates are included.

 Updating farmOS is basically the same process as updating Drupal core.
 The following procedure will ensure that your update goes smoothly.

-- Backup your code and database!
-Always do this before making big changes.
+- Backup your database, code, and files!
+Always do this before updating.
 Be ready and able to roll-back in the event that something goes wrong.

 - Download the new recommended release of farmOS from https://drupal.org/project/farm

 - Unzip the compressed folder, and replace everything in your Drupal codebase

 /sites/folder, because it contains content and configuration for your site.

 Revert all Features via Drush.
 If you have intentionally overridden any specific farmOS configurations, then you should NOT do this.
 You will need to resolve any merge conflicts with farmOS core Features changes in order to complete the upgrade.
 See developing with updates in mind.